 Read more: Huawei P40 Pro camera technology explained

 All three phones boast quad-camera setups.
-Samsung and Huawei opt for a time-of-flight sensor, designed to improve bokeh accuracy and focusing.
+Samsung and Huawei opt for a time-of-flight sensor, designed to improve bokeh accuracy and focus.
 OnePlus bucks the trend with a color filter camera that offers a photochrom effect.
 I’ve already written about my thoughts on this dubious addition and won’t be covering it again in this shootout.

 Huawei P40 Pro, Oneplus 8 Pro, and Galaxy S20 Plus – Colors and white balance